 Do not drink anything 2 to 4 hours before going to bed.
-Be sure to empty your bladder before going to bed to help prevent urine leakage during the night.
+Empty your bladder before going to bed to help prevent urine leakage during the night.

 Avoid foods and beverages that can make urine leakage worse.
 These include:

 Some activities may increase leakage for some people.
-NOT doing these things may help:
+Things to avoid include:

-Ask your doctor or nurse about things you can do to ignore urges to pass urine.
+Ask your health care provider about things you can do to ignore urges to pass urine.
 After a few weeks, you should leak urine less often.

 Train your bladder to wait a longer time between trips to the toilet.

-Urinate at set times -- even if you do not feel the urge.
-Schedule yourself for every 2 to 4 hours.
+Urinate at set times, even if you do not feel the urge.
+Schedule yourself to urinate every 2 to 4 hours.

 Empty your bladder all the way.
 After you go once, go again a few minutes later.